Ruth Laredo: Concerts

-She was noted for her strong commitment to chamber music and said that soloists particularly need this experience as a preparation for concerts with big orchestras.
-“The lack of it is evident when a soloist performs as if the orchestra were a mere accompaniment,” Laredo said.
+Laredo was noted for her strong commitment to chamber music and said that soloists particularly need this experience as a preparation for concerts with big orchestras.
+She herself noted: "The lack of it is evident when a soloist performs as if the orchestra were a mere accompaniment."
 She collaborated frequently with the Shanghai Quartet (regularly at the Music Mountain Festival), and among others with the American, Budapest, Emerson, Manhattan, Muir, St. Lawrence, St. Petersburg, Veronika and the Vermeer Quartet, with the Chappaqua, Manhattan Chamber, Orpheus Chamber and Saint Paul Chamber Orchestra, with the Philharmonia Virtuosi, the Sea Cliff Chamber Players and the Orchestra of St. Luke's.
 She appeared with the Guarneri Quartet and the Tokyo String Quartet in the Lincoln Center series Great Performers.
 She helped the Tokyo String Quartet several times when a member of the Quartet was indisposed transforming the group temporarily into a piano quartet.
 Since their first association in 1980 in Alice Tully Hall, she toured each season with the flutist Paula Robison as the “Paula and Ruth” duo.

-Ruth Laredo also played contemporary music, mainly in the beginning of her career in Marlboro.
+Laredo also played contemporary music, mainly in the beginning of her career in Marlboro.
 This was something Pablo Casals – who did not like music beyond the era of Brahms – disapproved of.
 He would stay home when Leon Kirchner would come to Marlboro for a performance.
 In the 1983/1984 season she played the world premiere of Peter Martins's work called Waltzes with the New York City Ballet.
 In 1989 she played Wallingford Riegger's twelve-tone Variations for Piano and Orchestra at Carnegie Hall with the American Composers Orchestra under Paul Lustig Dunkel.
 Her repertoire included also works by Franz Liszt, Arnold Schoenberg, Béla Bartók, Anton Webern and Alban Berg.

-In 1994 Laredo played with jazz pianist Marian McPartland and from 1996 with her and Dick Hyman in programs entitled Three Piano Crossover.
+In 1994, Laredo played with jazz pianist Marian McPartland and from 1996 with her and Dick Hyman in programs entitled Three Piano Crossover.

-In the last years of her life, her career as a soloist with orchestras waned, but she was comfortable with a mix of recitals and chamber concerts.
+In the final years of her life, Laredo's career as a soloist with orchestras waned, but she was comfortable with a mix of recitals and chamber concerts.

-Laredo criticized the rising trend in the US of recording live concerts for broadcast as “troublesome”.
+Laredo criticized the rising trend in the US of recording live concerts for broadcast as "troublesome".
 She preferred the European method of recording the music in radio studios for subsequent broadcast.